Table of Contents

 - Is there something I could do that would be more valuable to my life than the pursuit of thinness (for example, getting ahead in my career or playing with my kids)?

-We’re often left dwelling on unattainable aspirations until our day is spent, we’ve tossed money at the problem, and we’ve dismantled our closest relationships to achieve a goal we often can’t even fully describe the value in pursuing.
+We’re often left dwelling on serving diet culture until our day is spent, we’ve tossed money at the problem, and we’ve dismantled our closest relationships.

 How Diets Promise Control

-In diet culture language this translated to something like “If I am thin I will show others that I’m in complete control of my body and life.”
+In diet culture tells us: “If I am thin I will show others that I’m in complete control of my body and life.”

 - Being able to go to the doctor and be treated for my actual medical problem rather than simply scolded and dismissed for needing to lose weight.

-Every one of us has a role in dismantling fat phobia.
+Every one of us has a role in dismantling diet culture and fatphobia.

 Everyone has a role in advocating to ditch diet culture.